 The Quadrupod Grasp Myth: Is This Pencil Grasp Ok?

 Pencil grasps can be confusing.
-If you read my review of the best handwriting apps for kids, you’ll know that I prefer using a finger to learn letters before even getting started with a pencil.
 Our children go from holding their pencils like Roman spears as toddlers to somehow moving their pencils around the page like ballet dancers in elementary school.
 Even during typical development, this process from spear to ballet dancer looks messy.
 The quadruped grasp is a part of that mess.

 What is the Quadrupod Grasp?